 So many mums struggle to find work that enables them to be there for their children as they would like and also make a good living.
 As part of my series of interviews with successful business women, I was delighted to speak with Rebecca Newenham who is the Founder and Director of Get Ahead VA.
 I loved hearing how she was inspired by her parents and has built a successful virtual assistant business.
+If you are struggling to work out what to do in your life and work moving forward, read on.

 Tell us a little about your childhood and teenage years